Public toilets in Tokyo

 And most of them are for free.
 In fact, I rarely find paid public toilets in Tokyo.
-Inside public or private buildings like a department store or a museum, you can find the toilets by following the signs like the one below.
+Inside public or private buildings like a department store or a museum, you can find the toilets by following the signs like the one here.

-Yes, you can also find public toilet at Train stations or Subway stations.
+Yes, you can also find a public toilet at Train stations or Subway stations.
 As far as I know, toilets at Subway stations or JR stations are not dangerous for women*.
 The majority of these toilet rooms are quite clean and many people use them. *However, it is better not to use them at late night if you see only a few people at the station.

-I don't think you will have any difficulty finding a toilet during your travel in Tokyo, BUT using a Japanese Style Toilet is a little different than most public toilet in North America.
+I don't think you will have any difficulty finding a toilet during your travel in Tokyo, BUT using a Japanese Style Toilet is a little different than the most public toilet in North America.
 In some parts of Southern Europe they have similar toilets.

-Introduction of how to use a J-Style Toilet
+Introduction of how to use a J-Style Toilet (Squat toilets)

 Using the Japanese Style toilet you must squat.
 Stand over the toilet stool facing the side with the hood.
-Them squat over it and conveniently place yourself close but not to the point of contact with the stool.
+Then, squat over it and conveniently place yourself close but not to the point of contact with the stool.